MSHR Foundation Day 2025

 Refreshments

-The guests and sisters shared stories, laughter, snacks and drinks.
-The people had made a lovely Centenary Cake and this was cut with great delight by a selected few with photo taking.
-It was a time to relax, savour the flavours of Killeshandra and honour the memories of those gone before us, and dream for the future.
+Guests and sisters shared stories, laughter, snacks, and drinks.
+A beautiful Centenary Cake was cut by a selected few, with photos taken.
+It was a time to relax, enjoy the flavors of Killeshandra, honor those who came before us, and dream of the future.

 Conclusion